 How To Build Basic Garage Storage ShelvingPosted by Eli Larreau

-Here is a system for building basic garage shelving that is simple and inexpensive.
+Here is a system for building basic garage shelving that is simple, inexpensive, and sturdy.
 In this example we made two shelf units in an L shape.
 Both shelf units were 8 feet long and 18 inches deep.
 Sheets of OSB or plywood usually come 4 feet wide and 8 feet long, so each sheet of OSB made 2 shelves.
 Each 8 foot shelf unit cost about $50.00 in materials.
 This project with two shelf units cost about $100.00 in materials (built in 2012).

 Materials list for each 8 foot unit: